Nicholas Ray: Genre

-Ray distinguished himself by working in nearly every conventionalised Hollywood genre, infusing them with distinctive stylistic and thematic approaches: Crime films, within the film noir cycle: They Live By Night, In A Lonely Place, and On Dangerous Ground; the social problem film Knock On Any Door; Westerns: Run For Cover, Johnny Guitar, and The True Story of Jesse James; Women's pictures: A Woman's Secret and Born To Be Bad; World War II dramas: Flying Leathernecks and Bitter Victory; the family melodrama: Rebel Without A Cause and Bigger Than Life: Epic spectacles: King of Kings and 55 Days at Peking.
-Yet he also applied himself to films that fell between genres, such as the gangster film, punctuated by dance numbers but not quite a musical, Party Girl, and others of more marginalised categories—the rodeo film The Lusty Men, the ethnographic dramas Hot Blood and The Savage Innocents—or which even predicted more significant, later concerns, such as the ecologically themed drama Wind Across the Everglades.
+Ray distinguished himself by working in nearly every Hollywood genre, infusing them with distinctive stylistic and thematic approaches: Crime films, within the film noir cycle: They Live By Night, In A Lonely Place, and On Dangerous Ground; the social problem film Knock On Any Door; Westerns: Run For Cover, Johnny Guitar, and The True Story of Jesse James; Women's pictures: A Woman's Secret and Born To Be Bad; World War II dramas: Flying Leathernecks and Bitter Victory; the family melodrama: Rebel Without A Cause and Bigger Than Life: Epic spectacles: King of Kings and 55 Days at Peking.
+A number of his films defied genres, such as Party Girl, the gangster film, which is punctuated by dance numbers but not quite a musical, or the rodeo film The Lusty Men.

 Personal life

 Ray was the youngest child in his family, and the only boy, called "Ray" or "Junior."
 His three sisters were significantly older than he: Alice, born 1900; Ruth, born 1903; and Helen, born 1905.
 (He had two half-sisters, from his father's first marriage.
 They had both married but continued to live near their father.)
 Raymond Sr. was a building contractor, age forty-eight when his son was born.
 After World War I, he retired and moved his family from the small town of Galesville to his own hometown, the larger community of La Crosse, where they would be nearer his mother.
 Raymond Sr. loved to read and he loved music, and so did Ray, who remembered hearing Louis Armstrong and Lil Hardin, playing on the banks of the Mississippi River, around 1920.
 Mother Lena was a Lutheran and teetotaler, but the father drank and frequented speakeasies.
 Raymond Sr. went missing in 1927; Ray tracked down his father's mistress, who led him to a hotel room where his father was insensate.
 Raymond Sr. died the next day.
 Ray was sixteen.

 As the youngest, Ray had been indulged by his mother and sisters, death had left him the only male in the family.
 One by one his sisters left home.
 By 1924, Alice had completed training as a nurse, married and moved to Madison, and, by the time her father died, Oshkosh.
 Middle sister Ruth had taken Ray to his first movie, The Birth of a Nation (1915), and she was the first in the family with theatrical ambitions — "stagestruck," as he later characterized her — but they were foiled by the family.
 She moved to Chicago and married a scientist, but indulged her love of the arts as an avid audience member.
 Helen too had performance in her veins, working awhile reading stories on a children's radio broadcast, then becoming a teacher.